u-$\mu$P: The Unit-Scaled Maximal Update Parametrization: The Unit-Scaled Maximal Update Parametrization

 \subsection{Out-of-the-box low-precision training}

 By applying the principles of Unit Scaling to \mup, \umup\ gains a key feature: the easy use of low-precision number formats during training.
 We can attribute the difficulties \mup\ has with low precision to the fact that it ignores constant factors (along with weight and gradient-scaling), only ensuring that activations are \textit{of order} $\Theta(1)$.
 The stricter condition of unit scale across all tensors at initialization provides a way of leveraging \mup's rules in order to make low-precision training work.

-During training, most scales in the model stabilize while certain tensors exhibit scale growth (see \Cref{subsec:numerical_properties}) and require a separate treatment in order to be cast to lower precision.
-The two solutions we propose here are either to use the \texttt{E5M2} format to represent the larger scales or to apply a dynamic rescaling of the matmul input (\Cref{sec:experiments:fp8} and \Cref{subsec:large_scale} respectively).
+When training a transformer model with \umup\, most scales in the model stabilize while certain tensors exhibit scale growth that potentially pushes them out of FP8 range.
+We empirically identify these \textit{critical tensors} to be the inputs to the attention dense projection and final FFN matmul as well as the weight of the decoder head (for details see \Cref{app:fp8_training}).
+The latter becomes negligible in terms of model flops as width and depth of the model increase, so we generally keep this operation in higher precision.